prashanta-sam/laravel-interview-project/README.md

-# Welcome to Round 3 of your Laravel Interview
+# Welcome to Laravel Interview
 #

 > This round is to test your **Debugging capabilities, Code optimization skills and Code quality** in a real world application.